-In September 2019 the UK Government announced that from the 2020/21 academic year, international students who successfully complete an undergraduate degree in the UK may stay in the country for a further two years under its new Graduate Visa Route.
+In September 2019 the UK Government announced that incoming international students who successfully complete an undergraduate degree in the UK may stay in the country for a further two years under its new Graduate Visa Route.

-The new scheme aims to provide greater opportunities to international students who wish to remain in the UK after the successful completion of their degree and, after issuing over 250,000 Tier 4 study visas to international students wishing to study in the UK last year - 13% higher than the preceding 12 months - the UK remains a premier global study destination.
+The new scheme aims to provide greater opportunities to international students who wish to remain in the UK after the successful completion of their degree and, after issuing over 250,000 visas to international students wishing to study in the UK last year - 13% higher than the preceding 12 months - the UK remains a premier global study destination.

-This new graduate immigration route sends a global signal that the UK is open to international students.
-Learn more about the new Tier 4 visa rules below, and if you want to study in the UK, arrange a free consultation with SI-UK London or Manchester today and begin your UK visa application.
+This new Graduate Route sends a global signal that the UK is open to international students.
+Learn more about the new visa rules below, and if you want to study in the UK, arrange a free consultation with SI-UK London today and begin your UK visa application.

-- The new graduate immigration route will be open to international students who have completed a degree at undergraduate level or above from the 2020-21 academic year.
+- The new graduate immigration route will be open to international students who have completed a degree at undergraduate level or above.